tmcalees-qlik/qs-ticket-mashup/README.md

 7. In the Debug panel click to launch the program.
 If you don’t have a launch.json entry, create one with a “program”: “${workspaceFolder}/server.js” entry.
 8. Create some users in your QSE environment and allocate them a license
 9. Create a new virtual proxy with the prefix of ticket
-a.
-Name it something like Ticket Authentication
+  *	Name it something like Ticket Authentication
-b.
-Make sure you create a unique Session cookie header name, I suggest appending -Ticket to the default
+  *	Make sure you create a unique Session cookie header name, I suggest appending -Ticket to the default
-c.
-If you like, you can add the URL http://localhost:1234/login as the Authentication module redirect URI
+  *	If you like, you can add the URL http://localhost:1234/login as the Authentication module redirect URI
-d.
-Add the QSE server name and localhost to the Host white list
+  *	Add the QSE server name and localhost to the Host white list
-e.
-Link it to the Central Proxy service
+  *	Link it to the Central Proxy service
 10. Enable HTTP support in Central Proxy
 11. Add the file redirect-ticket.html to the Default content library.
 The file can be found in {root}/qse folder.
 12. Import the app Demo.qvf into your QSE environment.
 The file can be found in the {root}/qse folder.